bdunn44/FontAwesome-Vaadin/README.md

 #FontAwesome-Vaadin

-Do you want some of the newer FontAwesome icons not currently packaged in Vaadin?
-This addon implements an enum to include them and enhance the Vaddin functionality.
+Do you want the newer Font Awesome icons not currently packaged in Vaadin?
+This addon includes a replacement FontAwesome enum with the latest icons, and enhances their native functionality.

-The enum implements `com.vaadin.server.FontIcon`, so it works just like the existing implementation with a few modifications.
-You can use `setIcon()` with it as expected, but also included is a `getLabel()` method that returns a label with all of the fancy FontAwesome modifier classes available.
-You can chain methods like `setSize2x()`, `setBorder()`, `setPullLeft()`, `spin()`, etc. to set the modifiers.
+The enum works just like the existing implementation, so  `setIcon()` works as you would expect.
+Also included is a `getLabel()` method, which returns a label component with all of the CSS classes that Font Awesome provides.
+This component allows you to add multiple modifiers to your icons in a one-liner fashion by chaining methods such as `stack()`, `spin()`, `setSize2x()`, `setBorder()`, etc.

 This addon is currently packaged with FontAwesome 4.2.0.
 To use it add the JAR file to your classpath.
 It may be necessary to re-compile your theme.
+If you're having trouble using this addon please see the Troubleshooting section below.

+The code written for this addon (FontAwesome, FontAwesomeLabel and HTML scraper) is licensed under the Apache 2.0 license.
+Font Awesome is licensed under the MIT and SIL OFL 1.1 licenses.
+See fontawesome.io/license for more information.

 Vaadin Directory: http://vaadin.com/addon/fontawesomelabel